vsulli/CipherEncoderDecoder/CipherEncoderDecoder/README.md

 Encodes a message by using a different Caesar cipher on each letter, where a key determines how much it increments.

+TODO
+- make a function to make words lowercase before feeding into encoder